-Redistribution, the distribution of something in a different way.
+Redistribution, the distribution of something in a different way, often claimed to be undertaken for the “common good.”
 This word and definition certainly sounds harmless.
 The term redistribution is heard mainly in the context of redistribution of wealth, a key point in socialist ideology.
 The simple explanation is taking wealth from those who have more and giving it to those who have less, typically done through taxes and social programs.
 Redistribution is not a new idea, it exists in numerous forms, unfortunately none are as benevolent as the definition implies.

 A town in South Africa near Johannesburg is trying out a new program, a “test case.”
 In this test the government will take land from private landowners, without providing any compensation.
 The land will then be used to build low cost housing for the town’s exploding population.
 “Expropriation without compensation.“ In the United States, we have a similar practice known as eminent domain, the only difference being that our government provides compensation when it takes private land from individuals.
 Compensation for losing your home or livelihood.

 Imagine how it must feel to those who aren’t given compensation for land on which they have homes or make a living.
 Much of the land that will be taken in South Africa is farmland.
 The question of what will happen if the farmers won’t give up the land must be asked.
 Will the government take it by force?
 What will this look like?

 The idea of redistribution is seen in many ways here in America, taxation and eminent domain are just two practices that people are familiar with.
 Let’s look at some of the other things the government can “redistribute” from private citizens.